kdybek/Custosh/README.md

 # Custosh

 A 3D ASCII graphics library.
-Example usage is showcased in the examples folder.
+Works only on Windows and requires an NVIDIA GPU.

-It works only on Windows and requires an NVIDIA GPU.
+You need the CUDA Toolkit to build the library.